“Wives, be subject to your husbands, as is fitting in the Lord. Husbands, love your wives and do not be embittered against them.” – Colossians 3:18-19

 Still, this is not an easy verse.
 It is radically counter-cultural.
 And besides, we are all sinners.
-Meaning, all wives are married to – yep, sinners.
-So, he will make mistakes.
-It’s also tough because all wives are sinners, too.
+Meaning, that all wives are married to – yep, sinners.
+So, husbands will make mistakes.
+And…wives are sinners, too.